Rangers vs. Mariners Player Props Betting Odds

 France Stats

-- Ty France has 56 hits with 16 doubles, five home runs, 16 walks and 25 RBI.
-He's also stolen one base.
+- Ty France has 16 doubles, five home runs, 16 walks and 25 RBI (56 total hits).
+He has swiped one base.

 France Recent Games